elileinkram/_feedstack_web/README.md

 And then spits back a number as output, which becomes the new ranking.

-Implement [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) to calculate the ranking for each post in a feed.

 Upload your implementation of [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) to [Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) and we will generate the new feed.

 If you need help uploading your code watch [this](https://j.gifs.com/K1pmOx.gif).